Agampreet25/jm-model/README.md

 > The staircase graph — grey dashed theoretical model, cyan user progress, dots at each fix event

-> The Mathematical Derivation modal showing all 5 steps
+> The mathematical derivation and practice problems

-> Light mode — full theme switch including chart colors
+> Light mode and Dark Mode

 ---